Help! I Am Having A Mid-Week Crisis!

 The work begins!

 The new code requires grounding.
 OMG, there are two rods and they go half-way to China!
-Eight feet down into the Earth and also tied to the cold water.
+Eight feet down into the Earth, and also tied to the cold water.
 The also bonded the cold water to the tankless heater and associated gas line in the garage.
-I done been grounded and I am seventy-five years old!
+I have been grounded, and I am seventy-five years old!

 We are talking serious grounding here, eight feet of copper rod driven down into the ground!